 - Players are encouraged to play in a sportsmanlike manner and to extend courtesy to the opposing team.
-This includes post-match courtesies such as shaking hands with the opposing team and extending thanks to the referees and the bench after the match.

 - Any attendee to the game (Player/Spectator/Coach) can be asked to only communicate in English, if necessary to maintain the referees understanding of what is being said.